 To date, the state of California’s unclaimed property totals nearly $6 BILLION, which is more than any other state.
 This money belongs to approximately 11.5 million people and organizations, and can be claimed by rightful owners at any time.
 The Silicone Valley area in Northern California and Orange County in Southern California has the largest number of unclaimed properties in the state.
-Approximately one out of three people in CA is owed money.
+Approximately one out of three people in California is owed money.

-The Unclaimed Property Law requires financial institutions, businesses, and insurance companies to provide an annual report of unclaimed assets and any information they know about the owners.
-So, how do they know when to report assets?
-There has to be a period of inactivity for a certain amount of years, which is generally three years, depending on the type of asset.
+The Unclaimed Property Law requires financial institutions, businesses, and insurance companies in California to provide an annual report of unclaimed assets and any information they know about the owners.
+There is actually a government division in the state of California that manages these reports and solicits the aforementioned entities for unclaimed money and property.

 All of these, except for the latter, are intangible.
 Sometimes if a safety deposit box goes years and years of being unclaimed, and no information about the owner can be found, it will be sold at government actions.
 The intangible properties have no limitations – they can be claimed at any time.